 Normally, where making over 20 employees redundant, the employer has to consult for a period of 90 days before making redundancies.

 But with coronavirus, there is probably a defence open to the employer due to “special circumstances”, which could compress this period, so they wouldn’t have to consult for the full 90 days.
 They would however probably need to consult for at least say 14 days.
 If they don’t do that it’s procedurally unfair dismissal.

 If less than 20 people are being made redundant, then your employer has a duty to consult you.
 This duty is not defined by statute, but is generally said to include more than one meeting, and a chance for you to make some reasonable input into the decision.

 If I have been laid off because of coronavirus but I want to leave my job can I choose redundancy?

-If you are laid off for 4 weeks in a row, or for 6 weeks in any 13 week period, you can write to your employer and ask them to give you a statutory redundancy payment plus your notice pay.
+If you are laid off for four weeks in a row, or for six weeks in any 13 week period, you can write to your employer and ask them to give you a statutory redundancy payment plus your notice pay.
 If they don’t reply, you can resign but you have to give notice, as per your notice period (which is the longer period of either your contract or statutory notice period).
 Then you have a claim for your statutory redundancy pay.

 Alex Monaco is the founder of Monaco Solicitors who have developed a free app to inform workers of their employment rights.
 Please note that this article does not provide legal advice but is for information purposes only.
 For legal advice, contact a lawyer.